Rigoz/Validator/README.md

 7. [Demo](#demo)
 8. [Requirements](#requirements)

+# Featured Constraints
+It supports the following constraints:
+- required: checks if the field is not empty
+- unique: checks if the field value is not taken through a callback function provided by yourself
+- char: checks if the field does not contain digits (0-9)
+- integer: checks if the field is an integer number
+- float: checks if the field is a decimal number
+- email: checks if the field is a valid email address

 #Usage
 Validator uses a shorthand-to-field association to handle input fields, in which array keys are the shorthands, and array values are either field names, constraints or other type of data.